cgarryZA/Multiplayer-Tic-Tac-Toe/README.md

 - Use CMake to compile the project files
 - Run the executable from the terminal with ./mttt
 - Successful installation will be prompted with the command 'Enter number of players:'

+## Testing ##
+This project uses the GoogleTest (gtest) framework with test files located in the tests/ directory

 ## LICENSE ##
 This project is released under the MIT License.
 See the LICENSE file for details.